2i2c-org/infrastructure/docs/topic/hub-templates.md

     - Enables outgoing SSH

 ## Use the templates to deploy a new hub

-To deploy a new hub, you only need to add and configure it through `hubs.yaml` configuration file.
+To deploy a new hub, you only need to add it to the appropriate configuration file under `config/hubs`.
 This configuration file allows specifying options like the type of template to use for the hub being added, the hub domain, how the JupyterHub landing page will look like and authentication preferences.